Xeno69/Domination/README.md

 # Domination
-Domination - A multiplayer mission for Arma 3 where human players fight bots and/or other humans for combat objective victories.
+An Arma3 multiplayer mode for up to 50 players.
+Seize various (random) targets and solve side missions.
+Available as Coop and PvPvE version.

 This award winning game mission stands as one of the oldest missions of the Arma franchise.
 Domination was created by Xeno.

 # Resources